Halal Certification and Verification

 - Aquatic Animals

 - All fish and seafood including shellfish, crustaceans, shrimps, crabs, and lobsters are considered Halal without having to be slaughtered.
-Excluded are species which are poisonous, intoxicating or hazardous to human health.
+Excluded are species that are poisonous, intoxicating or hazardous to human health.

 - Plants and other Species all plants and other species such as mushrooms, algae, bacteria, etc. are considered Halal except those which are poisonous, intoxicating or hazardous to human health.